runwayml/learn/docs/getting-started/installation.md

   <p>Create your username and password</p>
 </div>

+?> We enforce minimum password strength requirements to protect users from automated password guessing attacks.
+We strongly recommend using a [password manager](https://en.wikipedia.org/wiki/Password_manager) like [1Password](https://1password.com/) or [LastPass](https://www.lastpass.com/) (free) to generate and store cryptographically random passwords.

 Click next and add your final details.
-If you are planning on using Runway from an organization (company, school, NGO, Research Lab, etc) please enter the organization name.
+If you are planning on using Runway from an organization (company, school, NGO, research lab, etc) please enter the organization name.

 <div class="Img-Small">
   <img src="assets/images/installation/login_04.png" alt="Runway Account Creation" >
-  <p>You account details</p>
+  <p>Your account details</p>
 </div>

 Once your account has been created, you will need to verify the email associated with your account.
-Please check your inbox for a verification code we will send.
-Be sure to **check your spam or promotions folder** in case you don't receive a verification code after a few minutes.
+Please check your inbox for a verification code.
+Be sure to **check your spam or promotions folder** if you don't receive a verification code after a few minutes.

 <div class="Img-Small">
   <img src="assets/images/installation/login_05.png" alt="Runway Verification code" >
   <p>Enter the Verification Code</p>
 </div>

 After verifying your account you are good to go!
-If you log out of your account you can enter again just by typing your email or username and password.
-You can login and logout from any computer.
-Only once instance of Runway can be running at the same time from the same user.
+If you log out of your account you can enter again by using either your email or username and your password.
+You can login and logout from any computer, but only one instance of Runway can be running at any given time using a single user account.

 <div class="Img-Small">
   <img src="assets/images/installation/login_06.png" alt="Runway Account Verified" >